-There's a lot to factor into finding the best elliptical under 500 dollars or pounds, especially as it can be difficult figuring out exactly what kind of quality you're getting for your money isn't always so straightforward.
+Choosing the best elliptical under 500 dollars or pounds can be tricky at times because knowing what kind of quality you're getting for your money isn't always so straightforward.

 Best Elliptical Under 500